High Rise Taskforce

 Please note, the taskforce was re-named 'High Rise and Building Safety Taskforce' in 2021

-During the sessions on May 25, Housing Providers and Managing Agents received an update and overview of the Fire Safety Act and Fire Safety Regulations and how they will impact the management of flats in Greater Manchester.
+During sessions on May 25 2022, housing providers and managing agents received an update and overview of the Fire Safety Act and Fire Safety Regulations and how they will impact the management of flats in Greater Manchester.

-GMFRS also provided a general overview of PAS9980 which was published earlier this year and the Government consultation on ‘Emergency Evacuation Information Sharing’ launched on May 18, 2022, following a consultation in 2021 on Personal Emergency Evacuation Plans.
+GMFRS also provided a general overview of PAS9980 which was published earlier that year and the Government consultation on ‘Emergency Evacuation Information Sharing’ launched on May 18 2022, following a consultation in 2021 on Personal Emergency Evacuation Plans.

 This event was held online with a session in the morning and the afternoon and provided an overview of the Act and Regulations and the general approach GMFRS will take, and an opportunity to consider how we can continue to work together to ensure the safety of residents across Greater Manchester.